 It works both ways - while there is no guarantee of employment with the ADF or a Government agency upon the completion of your studies (though you are certainly encouraged to apply), you can also choose to find work elsewhere.
 It’s flexible.

 The ADF Cyber Gap Program is for Australian citizens who are living in Australia.
-If you are studying or plan on studying one of the cyber-related qualification by 1 March 2023, you should consider applying.
+If you are currently studying or plan on studying one of the cyber-related qualification, and will be enrolled by 1 March 2023, you should consider applying.

 We are looking for people who are passionate about cyber security and enthusiastic about turning their skills into a career supporting the ADF.